-The organisational hierarchy on a single site can make the work of health and safety management quite complicated.
-The task of managing so many layered responsibilities can make for fuzzy accountability and reporting practices.
+The organizational hierarchy on a single site can make the work of health and safety management quite complicated.
+The task of managing so many-layered responsibilities can make for fuzzy accountability and reporting practices.
 The principal contractor or site supervisor is usually responsible for the safety of all on the site.
 However, the subcontractors are the ones who directly supervise tradies and end up managing immediate incident reporting.
-Principal contractors, site supervisors and subcontractors should all strive to achieve consistency and uniformity in their health and safety management system from end-to-end and top to bottom.
-A culture of communication can do wonders for achieving this type of cohesion, but it must begin at the top level of organisation.
+Principal contractors, site supervisors, and subcontractors should all strive to achieve consistency and uniformity in their health and safety management system from end-to-end and top to bottom.
+A culture of communication can do wonders for achieving this type of cohesion, but it must begin at the top level of the organization.

 Last but definitely not least, tradies should not neglect to take an active approach to their physical and mental wellbeing.
 The major causes of workplace incidents and injuries among tradies are musculoskeletal conditions and psychological stressors, but there are additional health problems that may develop as a result of prolonged exposure to physical elements (chemicals or materials) or environmental elements (sun exposure or excessive noise).